 While my son’s reaction seems to be on the extreme end, most people prefer a certain amount of organization and commonality in their everyday lives.
 This is especially true for those of us who use PCB design software.
 For years we’ve had to deal with the disparities between different CAD tools and interfaces.
 These differences can go way beyond simple annoyances though, they can actually hurt productivity and help create errors in our work.

-Fortunately, there are CAD tools available today that are designed to look and operate similarly to other tools by the same software vendor.
+Fortunately, there are CAD tools available today that are designed to look and operate similar to other tools by the same software vendor.
 This unified design approach to PCB design software offers a lot of advantages.
 Working within a unified design environment can make your communication more effective and easier, keep your component and tool management clear, and free up much of the mental energy dedicated for organization.
 Quit stressing over your software inconsistencies.

 Commonality Between the Schematic and Layout Applications